MurariHarish/Zillow-data-ML-project/README.md

 - **DVC**: Data Version Control, to manage and version the datasets and ML models.
 - **Git/GitHub**: To clone the repository and manage the project's source code.

-# MLOps Tools Overview

-In our project, we employ a suite of advanced tools to streamline our machine learning operations (MLOps).
-Each tool plays a critical role in the development, deployment, and maintenance of our machine learning models.

-The tools used in our project include:

-- GitHub Actions
-- Docker
-- Apache Airflow
-- DVC (Data Version Control)
-- Amazon Web Services (AWS)
-- MLflow
-- Flask

 ### Installation Steps

 #### 1. Cloning the Repository